mmu-webdesign/Level4-web-term-1/HTML/html02/08-tables-basics.md

 </table>
 ```

-### Task 2

-- Run the page in the browser.
-You should see this:
+- Save `exercise-13.html` and view the page in your browser.

 <img src="media/table-two.png" alt="Both tables rendered in the browser">

-The problem here in our second table is that, while you can kind of make out what's going on, it is not as easy to cross reference data as it could be.
+- The problem here in our second table is that, while you can kind of make out what's going on, it is not as easy to cross reference data as it could be.
 If the column and row headings stood out in some way, it would be much better.

-### Task 3
+### Task 2

-Let's have a go at improving the semantics of this table.
+- Let's have a go at improving the semantics of this table.

 - To recognize the table headers as headers, both visually and semantically, you can use the `<th>` element (`th` stands for `table header`).
 This works in exactly the same way as a `<td>`, except that it denotes a header, not a normal cell.

-- Go into your HTML, and change all the `<td>` elements surrounding the table headers into `<th>` elements.
+- Go into your `exercise-13.html` and change all the `<td>` elements surrounding the table headers into `<th>` elements.

 - The headers for the columns are the dog names: